— About —

 In 2016 and 2017 the Transilient team collectively traveled 19,000 miles in 11 weeks.
 We interviewed 120 people and supported 4 team members while on the road with a tiny budget of $9,200.00.

-In 2018, Transilient wants to start a third tour in Pennsylvania and end in Washington state.
+In 2018, Transilient wants to start a third tour in Washington and end in Pennsylvania.
 We want to accurately portray as many trans lives in diverse terrains as possible.

 Help make our plans for our 2018 tour possible by donating here and following Transilient's journey on Facebook, Instagram, Twitter, or Tumblr.